netcrest/pado/README.md

 ## Installing Pivotal GemFire

-In order to run Pado, you must install Pivotal GemFire, which is downloadable from the following Pivotal's web site:
+In order to run Pado, you must install Pivotal GemFire, which is downloadable from the following Pivotal web site:

    https://network.pivotal.io/products/pivotal-gemfire